 If you find that the organising of your wedding with Momzilla on board is becoming more stressful than fun, make a change to steer it back in the right direction.
 If you’re meeting to talk about your wedding, do it in a relaxing and fun environment to keep you both calm and enjoying the experience.

-Stay organised with a wedding planner and diary like the little white book, where you can jot all your ideas and inspiration, and enjoy the process of sharing those with your Mum or MIL.
+Stay organised with a wedding notebook and planner like the little white book, where you can jot all your ideas and inspiration, and enjoy the process of sharing those with your Mum or MIL.
 Be excited about your plans, and take pleasure in being able to involve her.
 If you’re happy and radiant and having fun, chances are your elation will be infectious, and she’ll have fun too.